akien-mga/godot-old-wiki/devel_fun.md

 ### Binding GDScript to Objective C

-Are you a capable Android developer and a master of iOS?
-We would love to be able to make the Objective C iOS API to GDScript.
+Are you a capable iOS developer?
+We would love to be able to make the Objective C iOS API available to GDScript.
 This should be possible given the dynamic nature of Objective C, but the main Godot developers are not that familiar with the language.

 ### RTL text support